 In the above’s example, Blog Post has multiple comments.
-So we can define the function as comments, and also, we can associate with hasMany().
+So we can define the function as comments, and also, we can associate it with hasMany().
 Eloquent will automatically determine the proper foreign key column on the Comment

 model.